ibm-watson-iot/iot-python/mkdocs/docs/application/api/status.md

 # Service Status

-The `status.serviceStatus()` method provides a simple way to query the health of IBM Watston IoT Platform in your region.
+The `serviceStatus()` method provides a simple way to query the health of IBM Watston IoT Platform in your region.
 The response is a Python dictionary that firstly, tells you the region your service instance is running in (e.g. `us`, `uk`, `de`), and below that will provide a simple `green`, `orange`, `red` overview of the health of the platform broken down by different capabilities:

 - `dashboard` Availability of the dashboard
 - `messaging` Availability of the core messaging service (for events, commands, device management protocol etc)